apr3vau/clwl/README.md

 ### Development

+Wayland related bindings are under `wl` directory, they corresponding to `/usr/include/wayland-*.h`

+wlroots related bindings are under `wlr` directory.
+The directory hierachy is simulating from `/usr/include/wlroots-0.19/wlr/`.

-We provide some helper macro in `wl/package.lisp` and `wlr/package.lisp`.
+Additionally, provide some helper macro in `wl/package.lisp` and `wlr/package.lisp`.
 Check them for details.

 > Ask AI agents to generate new bindings efficiently.